15.32° few clouds

 - Nutritional education through assemblies

-- Cooking competitions including the tri-borough Young Chef of the Year and in school MasterChef competitions
+- Cooking competitions including the in-school MasterChef competitions

 - After school cooking club